In the busy

 Marketing is hard work.
 It’s important to be consistent for it to be effective and measurable.
-When the work is divvied up and there’s not enough internal capacity, a marketing agency can step in to get things done.
+When the work is divvied up and there’s not enough internal capacity, a marketing agency steps in to get things done.

 Lack of expertise for specific marketing programs

 A strong marketing plan requires a deep understanding of marketing trends, tools and tactics.
 Marketing agency experts offer a breadth of knowledge that isn’t always available to an in-house marketing team.
-If this is you, engaging a marketing agency will help supplement and strengthen what you’re already doing.
+If this is you, engaging a marketing agency helps supplement and strengthen what you’re already doing.

 Value the benefits of working with professionals who do it all day, every day

 Marketing agency specialists live and breathe marketing strategies and programs every day.
-As their client, you’ll benefit from their knowledge gained from these daily experiences.
+As their client, you benefit from their knowledge gained from these daily experiences.